-Conversely, interpreting historical processes and political events - such as the emergence and affirmation of contemporary populist forces - essentially in light of the personal actions of 'pure' charismatic leaders reflects an over-simplistic approach to the study of these phenomena.
-Contemporary populism, in particular, has often been associated with charismatic leadership.
-The most typical question in this regard is whether "all populist leaders are at the same time charismatic" (Pappas 2012, 382).
+Conversely, interpreting historical processes and political events-such as the emergence and affirmation of contemporary populist forces-essentially in light of the personal actions of "pure" charismatic leaders reflects an oversimplistic approach to the study of these phenomena.
+Contemporary populism, in particular, has often been associated with charismatic leadership.31 The most typical question in this regard is whether "all populist leaders are at the same time charismatic" (Pappas 2012, 382).
 For Mudde and Kaltwasser (2014, 382), "an elective affinity between populism and a strong leader seems to exist.
-However, the former can exist without the latter".
-But a more precise question would probably ask whether a charismatic bond between leader and follower is, indeed, "absolutely central to populist parties", as Albertazzi and McDonnell (2008, 7) argued.
+However, the former can exist without the latter."
+But a more precise question would probably ask whether a charismatic bond between leader and follower is, indeed, "absolutely central to populist parties," as Albertazzi and McDonnell (2008, 7) argued.
 Because charisma is more a social process than a psychological trait, the Weberian idea of recognition by the community of believers certainly remains of paramount importance.

 However, a more general approach should probably investigate the type of legitimacy that populist leaders are fundamentally pursuing, and it could do so on the basis of the repertoire outlined at the end of the previous section.
 In fact, once again, the crucial point is not that populist leaders are personally charismatic.
-Rather, it is that they seek to activate a charismatic process of legitimation especially through communication means and the construction of a public image evoking, for instance, the 'hero' or the savior who, as Max Weber argued, emerges and rules at times of deep crisis.
+Rather, it is that they seek to activate a charismatic process of legitimation especially through communication means and the construction of a public image evoking, for instance, the "hero" or the savior who, as Max Weber argued, emerges and rules at times of deep crisis.

-Indeed, a purely legal-rational legitimacy is seen by populist ideologues as a typical property of those liberal democracies founded on the principle of representative government against which all populisms tend to define themselves and fight, to some extent, or which they aim to transform (Manin 1997; Taggart 2002; Pappas 2019; Urbinati 2019).
-Therefore inherent in the populist logic of charismatic legitimation is
+Indeed, a purely legal-rational legitimacy is seen by populist ideologues as a typical property of those liberal democracies founded on the principle of representative government against which all populisms tend to define themselves and fight, to some extent, or which they aim to transform (Manin 1997; Taggart 2002; Pappas 2019; Urbinati 2019).32 Therefore inherent in the populist logic of charismatic legitimation is the tendency to denounce, to emphasize, or, when

-&lt;sup>31 For instance, Canovan (1999, 5) argued that "a vision of 'the people' as a united body [...] can encourage support for strong leadership where a charismatic individual is available..."; Mény and Surel (2002, 17) pointed out that populism "relies on seduction by a charismatic leader", while Weyland (2001) saw it essentially as a strategy implemented by "a personalistic leader" to exercise government power.
+^{31.} For instance, Canovan (1999, 5) argued that "a vision of 'the people' as a united body . . . can encourage support for strong leadership where a charismatic individual is available"; Mény and Surel (2002, 17) pointed out that populism "relies on seduction by a charismatic leader," whereas Weyland (2001) saw it essentially as a strategy implemented by "a personalistic leader" to exercise government power.

-&lt;sup>32 The aspiration to achieve a charismatic legitimacy through a self-representation as a strong leader with emphasized 'masculine' properties, as in the case of Vladimir Putin, has also been seen as a factor that makes a political leader more prone to engage in international armed conflicts (Devin 2018).
-In fact, the field of studies on international relations would benefit from the tendency to denounce, to emphasize or, when in office, to sustain or even generate a state of permanent crisis or emergency, be it in relation to the malfunctioning of the political system or to the presence of domestic or external 'enemies' threatening the national community.
-But when, among populists in power, the balance between legalrational and charismatic legitimacy shifts too much toward the latter, the path opens for a possible transition from constitutional democracy to authoritarianism.
+^{32.} The aspiration to achieve a charismatic legitimacy through self-representation as a strong leader with emphasized "masculine" properties, as in the case of Vladimir Putin, has also been seen as a factor that makes a political leader more prone to engage in international armed conflicts (Devin 2018).
+In fact, the field of studies on international relations would benefit from introducing the type of legitimacy pursued by national leaders among the domestic factors potentially more influential on the dynamics of the international system.

+in office, to sustain or even generate a state of permanent crisis or emergency, be it in relation to the malfunctioning of the political system or to the presence of domestic or external "enemies" threatening the national community.
+But when, among populists in power, the balance between legal-rational and charismatic legitimacy shifts too much toward the latter, the path opens for a possible transition from constitutional democracy to authoritarianism.
 Accordingly, the theoretical link between populism and charisma, when the latter is emancipated from the mere personal dimension, can illuminate future studies on the unstable relationships between contemporary democracies and authoritarianisms.